sseleznevqa/locatine/README.md

 element = driver.find_element(css: "#element/*exactly test element*/")
 ```

 **NOTE!
-Zero tolerance will be used for the search only.
+Zero tolerance will be used for that particular search only.
 Other searches will use session values**

 ### Other ways to pass data to locatine